chauff/cse1500-web-transcripts/Lecture-8.md

 ## NodeGoat

-One of the best ways of learning about web security is to actually try out a few of the introduced techniques in an actual web application that is vulnerable.
+One of the best ways to learn about web security is to try out a few of the introduced techniques in an actual web application that is vulnerable.
 As we covered Node.js/Express, most useful to us is a vulnerable web application that was written in Node.js/Express.

-The [OWASP NodeGoat project](https://github.com/OWASP/NodeGoat) was designed specifically for this purpose, it provides an "*environment to learn how OWASP Top 10 security risks apply to web applications developed using Node.js*".
-OWASP stands for [Open Web Application Security Project](https://www.owasp.org); OWASP is an organization whose mission is to improve software security.
-And creating a vulnerable application to showcase the worst security issues, is one way to train software engineers in web security.
+The [OWASP NodeGoat project](https://github.com/OWASP/NodeGoat) was designed specifically for this purpose.
+It provides an *"environment to learn how OWASP Top 10 security risks apply to web applications developed using Node.js"*.
+OWASP stands for [Open Web Application Security Project](https://www.owasp.org) and is an organization whose mission is to improve software security.
+Creating a vulnerable application to showcase the worst security issues, is one way to train software engineers in web security.

-The application NodeGoat implements is an *Employee Retirement Savings Management* system called RetireEasy - you already saw a glimpse of it in the previous section.
+The NodeGoat project implements an *Employee Retirement Savings Management* system called RetireEasy - we already saw a glimpse of it in the previous section.

 Apart from providing a vulnerable application, NodeGoat also provides a helpful [tutorial](http://nodegoat.herokuapp.com/tutorial) on the implemented vulnerabilities, how to execute attacks and, importantly, how to mitigate them.